uvaai/ml1/60 week6/00 Overview/content.md

 cluster method called k-means, and learn about different methods of calculating distance.

+We'l start this week with a [Numpy introduction](week6/numpy).
+You've already worked with Numpy in the previous module, but for this week we'll introduce more of the features and how to use them effectively.

 This week's [SOWISO module](/week6/exponentials-and-logarithms) is composed of two parts.
 The first part introduces exponential functions and how to derive them.
 The second part covers the concepts of covariance and correlation.